gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 permalink: "eternal-skills"
 ---

-_What things would be worth mastering in spite of the ever changing technology- and knowledge-based economy of today?_
+_What things would be worth mastering in spite of the ever-changing technology- and knowledge-based economy of today?_

 It’s a helpful question for pre screening what skills to learn.